bossley9/dotfiles/README.md

 After booting for the first time, there are a few configurations that are cannot automatically be applied.

-1. Set your user password after using the initial password to log in.
+1. Set your user password with `passwd` after using the initial password to log in.
+2. Implicitly remove the root password with `doas passwd -l root`.
 2. Change the permissions of the configuration directory.
     ```sh
       doas chown -R USERNAME:wheel /etc/nixos